rvalenzuelar/rvalenzuelar.github.io/_blog/2021-07-01-era5-cds-extract-points.md

     return points
 ```

-If you have `cdsapi` and `cdstoolbox-remote` installed in your current environment you should be able tu run the script above without issues.
+If you have `cdsapi` and `cdstoolbox-remote` installed in your current environment you should be able to run the script above without issues.
 However, importing other libraries such as `Pandas` or even `sys` will trigger an error when executing this script.
 I am not sure why this is happening, but I tried different ways and the response from the server always retrieved an error message, even when only using `sys` to capture a year from the command line.

 Importing other libraries is important because you normally will want to change some parameters dynamically, like the request year.
 Or, as I mentioned above, if you want to provide the parameter from the command line.